 6. Update your profile on professional and academic networking sites

 If you’re on Linkedin, Academia.edu, ResearchGate, Mendeley, or any other professional or academic networking site, you can include links to your article, building a complete picture of your professional expertise and accomplishments.
 People looking at your profile are already interested in you, and highly likely to click through and read your research.
 Find out more about sharing your work, including how to post links from these sites to your published article on Taylor & Francis Online.
+We have contributed to, and endorse, STM’s Voluntary principles for article sharing on scholarly collaboration networks.

 7. Post to discussion lists